srlintag/weatherApplication/README.md

 # weatherApplication

 Weather Application written in Angular/Typescript with a Node.js/Express.js server.
 AccuWeather APIs used to detect current weather and forecasted weather at a specified location.
+Unit tests ran in JEST.

 In a terminal with NPM, run: